ferd/erlang-history/README.markdown

 DETS repairing of tables should be properly supported.
 In case of a database corrupted beyond repair, removing the DB file and starting over again will work fine.

+### What Versions of Erlang/OTP does this work with? ###

+I've only tested it with R14B03, R14B04 and R15B.
+It worked fine for them.
+I had reports of things failing for R13B versions and do not plan on supporting them.

 ## Author ##

 - Fred Hebert (ferd, MononcQc).